kachurovskiy/nanoels/h5/README.md

 Operation can be stopped at any time by pressing 🖥️`mStop` / ⌨️`Esc` or using manual move buttons.

+In previous versions cross-slide would pull back all the way between the passes, starting from H5V12 we only pull back by a small safe distance.

+Handwheels are ignored when this mode is on.

 ### Automatic facing

 Press 🖥️`bMode` to switch to the automatic facing mode which is usually used to take large amount of material from the face of the part in 1 or more passes.